 What is the Surface Hub 2S?
 (April 2019)

 Panos Panay unveils new details about the Surface Hub family (April 2019)

 7. Surface Hub 2X – What to expect in the future

-The Surface Hub 2X is the successor of Surface Hub 2S and will be available in 2020.
-Surface Hub 2X will provide the announced new Surface Hub experience with the possibility to rotate the device, put 4 of them together.
-There will be even an 85” version.
+The Surface Hub 2X was supposed to provide the announced new Surface Hub experience with the possibility to rotate the device, put 4 of them together.

 The future will show, whether there are real alternatives to the Surface Hub 2S or not.
 At the moment it looks as if the Surface Hub 2 touchscreen is better and more precise than on any other large format interactive display available.